It will be of interest to any agency placing contractors to hear about the ramifications of IR35 for recruiters.

-Any recruiter placing contractors will be concerned about the ramifications of IR35 for recruiters that was due on April 6th 2020.
-However, all anticipated legal changes have been delayed on account of the Coronavirus outbreak.
-Now scheduled to be implemented from April 2021, IR35 will still have a significant impact on how recruitment agencies operate from next year.
+Whilst all anticipated legal changes were delayed on account of the Coronavirus outbreak, they’re now scheduled to be implemented from April 2021.
+Rest assured, IR35 will still have a significant impact on how recruitment agencies operate from next year.
 And this time there is no escape.

-Seen by some agencies as a chance to upend the world of recruiting as we know it, others maintain it’s nothing to worry about, and that once all the excitement dies down, business, as usual, will resume.
+Some agencies see IR35 as a chance to upend the world of recruiting as we know it.
+However, others maintain it’s nothing to worry about, and that once all the excitement dies down, business will resume.

-But for everything that’s been written on the topic, there’s still some uncertainty among a lot of recruiters regarding what IR35 actually is, and how it’s going to impact them and the contractors they place.
+But for everything that’s been written on the topic, there’s still some uncertainty among a lot of recruiters regarding IR35.
+What is IR35, how is it going to impact recruiters and the contractors they place?

 How does IR35 affect recruitment agencies?

-IR35 is a government initiative which aims to put a stop to ‘disguised employees’ – workers who operate as contractors for tax purposes when they are in reality engaged in the same basic capacity as a salaried employee.
+IR35 is a government initiative which aims to put a stop to ‘disguised employees’.
+These are workers operating as contractors for tax purposes when they’re actually engaged in the same capacity as salaried employees.

 HRMC defines IR35 as applying “if a worker provides their services to a client through an intermediary but would be classed as an employee if they were contracted directly”.